Fredrick Chien: Director-General of the Government Information Office

-In June 1972, Chien was appointed as the 7th Director-General of the Government Information Office (GIO) by Premier Chiang Ching-kuo, succeeding James Wei.
+In June 1972, Chien was appointed as the 7th director-general of the Government Information Office (GIO) by Premier Chiang Ching-kuo, succeeding James Wei.

-On June 11, 1974, Chien presided over the opening ceremony of the 20th Asian Film Festival held in Taipei.
-The festival was attended by nearly 400 performers, directors, and producers.
-As the masters of ceremonies, Chien proclaimed that "[w]e (Asian countries) have no wish to take a back seat in any phase of film-making" and that "[w]e shall produce more and better films not only for entertainment but also for education."
+In June 1974, Chien opened the 20th Asian Film Festival in Taipei, emphasizing the importance of Asian countries developing their own film industries.

-As the Director-General of the GIO, Chien hosted the 10th and 11th Golden Bell Awards in 1974 and 1975.
+As the director-general of the GIO, Chien hosted the 10th and 11th Golden Bell Awards in 1974 and 1975.

 Chien traveled abroad seven times as Director-General, with four trips to the United States, two to Europe, and one to Korea.
 Floyd Kalber interviewed Chien on NBC's Today Show on April 16, 1974, and he also appeared on ABC's AM America on March 14, 1975.
 On March 18, 1975, Chien delivered an address to a Joint Session of the New Hampshire State Legislature, speaking about the friendship between the two nations and ROC's goal towards economic equality.
 During his trips, he met with United States Information Agency Director Frank Shakespeare, Assistant Secretary of State for East Asian and Pacific Affairs Robert S. Ingersoll, former Governor of California Pat Brown, Admiral John S. McCain Jr., and more.

 Ting Mao-shih replaced Chien as the Director-General of the Government Information Office in May 1975.